Activity-driven clustering and many-body steady state of jamming run-and-tumble particles: Abstract

 \section{Abstract}

 We exactly resolve the three-particle steady state of run-and-tumble particles with jamming interactions, providing the first microscopic description beyond two bodies.
-The invariant measure, derived via a piecewise-deterministic Markov process description and symmetry principles, reveals persistent, separated, and diffusive regimes.
-A cascade of scales in the activity parameter organizes the structural weights, showing the separated phase dominates at finite activity, while non-uniformity plays only a minor role.
-This approach lays the groundwork for tackling the $N$-body problem.
+The invariant measure, derived via a piecewise-deterministic Markov process description and symmetry principles, reveals persistent, separated, and diffusive regimes ruled by the activity parameter.
+A geometric cascade of scales in the activity parameter organizes the structural weights, showing the separated phase dominates at finite activity, while non-uniformity plays only a minor role.
+Extending these results to larger systems, we show that the $N$-body steady state inherits the same organization: the number of clusters becomes sharply defined by the activity value, with crossover boundaries whose slopes diverge with $N$.
+We also show how the activity plays a role similar to a fugacity conjugate to cluster number, yielding a grand-canonical–like structure emerging directly from the microscopic dynamics.
+This framework lays the groundwork for a systematic microscopic theory of active many-body steady states.

 \definecolor{myGreen}{rgb}{0, 0.4, 0} \definecolor{qqqqff}{rgb}{0,0,1} \definecolor{uququq}{rgb}{0.25,0.25,0.25}

 [1]{{ {\bf Caution ! } #1}} {{\mathcal J}} {{\mathcal S}} {{\bar{\mathcal J}}} {{\bar{\mathcal S}}} {_\mathcal{S}^\mathrm{rel}} {_\mathcal{S}^\mathrm{eq}} {{\mathcal B}} {{\mathrm{eq}}} {{\mathrm{rel}}} {{\bar{\mathcal B}}}